-Are you looking for the most delicious, mouthwatering ground beef recipes without pasta?
+Are you looking for the most mouthwatering ground beef recipes without pasta?
 You’re in the right spot!
-We put together this irresistible list to give you some mouthwatering ideas you can make with ground beef other than spaghetti or hamburger helper.
+We put together this irresistible list to give you some tasty ideas you can make with ground beef other than spaghetti or hamburger helper.

 These recipes are tasty, beefy, creative, and protein-packed.
-So you are sure to find something so mouthwatering you may just change your dinner plans tonight.
-Enjoy!
+So you are sure to find something so delicious you may just change your dinner plans tonight.

 19 Ground Beef Recipes Without Pasta